 Planning & Development Staff will draft the annual report (CAPER).
-During this time, staff will consult with community organizations and local agencies to solicit updated information about activities undertaken during the program year to further the goals of the Consolidated Plan/Annual Action Plan.
+During this time, staff may consult with community organizations and local agencies to solicit updated information about activities undertaken during the program year to further the goals of the ConPlan/AAP.